 lecturing on the national level and engaging with other CRNAs.

-clinical experience.
-In addition to her staff CRNA responsibilities she has also been active
+anesthesia department.
+In addition to her staff CRNA responsibilities, she has also been active

 in clinical education presentations for her peers and students.